Nadia27/Simon_Game/README.md

 ## What I learned building Simon

-*  A more solid understanding of passing data from one function to another <br/>
+*  A more solid understanding of passing data from one function to another. <br/>

+* Overall more comfort with Javascript and jQuery. <br/>

+* The jQuery() and the object it creates and the reference it holds of HTML elements. <br/>

+*